 If you’re feeling unconventional, try experimenting with an asymmetrical frame such as a triangular arch or a giant hoop for that visual pizazz.

-Pro tip: you might want to get some mockup shots done before the actual day to ensure that everything is picture-perfect.
+Pro tip: you might want to get some mockup shots done before the actual day to ensure that your arch is picture-perfect (and secured well together to prevent accidental bumps into it from collapsing).

 12. Furniture for days